-Beamline capabilities can be improved through synchronized motion of the ID and monochromator for fast scanning in energy where the output flux of the ID is maximized in line with the monochromator energy.
-This has previously ICALEPCS2019, New York, NY, USA JACoW Publishing doi:10.18429/JACoW-ICALEPCS2019-WEPHA063 been done in a quasi-synchronous fashion utilizing network interfaces, which are prone to latency and typically do not deliver real-time feedback [2].
+It is highly desirable to synchronize the motion of the ID and monochromator for fast scanning in energy where the output flux of the ID is maximized in line with the monochromator energy.
+This has previously been done in quasi-synchronous fashion utilizing network interfaces, which are prone to latency and typically do not deliver real-time feedback [2].
 The solution applied at NSLSII utilizes the DeltaTau MACRO fiber interface between the two controllers allowing real-time control of both the ID and monochromator.
-Both the ID and monochromator are incorporated into a single coordinate system with full forward and reverse kinematics defined for the combined system.
+Both the ID and monochromator are incorporated into a single coordinate system and full forward and reverse kinematics defined for the combined system.
 Once this is in place one only needs to have knowledge of the gap for a given photon energy on a given undulator harmonic.
 These tables can be calculated theoretically [3] from magnetic field data collected in the NSLSII magnetic measurement laboratory [4, 5] as is shown for the IOS device in Fig. 4.
 In practice these curves are also calculated from measured spectra at the beamline.
 These curves are needed due to the gap motion not being linearly correlated with the photon energy peak.